-2.7.1 Mutual funds classified by type of asset
+2.7.1 Mutual funds classified by asset

-Assets under management by mutual funds in Norway totalled NOK 982bn at end-2016.
+Assets under management by mutual funds in Norway totalled NOK 1138bn at end-2017.
 These funds can be classified by investment instrument (Chart 2.20):

-- Equity funds invest in equities and account for close to half of total assets under management by mutual funds. - Fixed income funds also account for a substantial share and invest in fixed income instruments.
-Although the majority of fixed income funds are bond funds, they also include money market funds and "other fixed income funds". - Balanced funds invest in both equities and fixed income securities. - Other funds include Alternative Investment Funds.
-(AIF), also called specialised funds.
+- · Equity funds invest in equities and account for about half of total assets under management by mutual funds. - Fixed income funds also account for a substantial share and invest in fixed income instruments.
+Although the majority of fixed income funds are bond funds, they also include money market funds and "other fixed income funds". - · Balanced funds invest in both equities and fixed income securities. - Other funds include Alternative Investment Funds (AIF), also called specialised funds and hedge funds.
 These funds have modest levels of assets under management in Norway.

-Total capital in mutual funds grew by 9% in 2016, or NOK 77bn, of which NOK 39bn was net subscription, primarily in fixed income funds and equity funds (Chart 2.21).
+Total capital in mutual funds grew by 16% in 2017, or NOK 156bn, of which NOK 60bn was net subscription, primarily in fixed income funds and equity funds (Chart 2.21).